ezriouil/ezriouil/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Android
+- 🔭 I’m currently working on Android + Ios + Web
-- 🌱 I’m currently learning Jetpack Compose
+- 🌱 I’m currently learning Flutter
 - 📫 How to reach me: ezriouil.dev@gmail.com